 The University of Otago is New Zealand’s first University and one of its finest.
 There is a close relationship between the University and the Southern District Health Board allowing access to patients for student teaching and learning across southern New Zealand and world-leading research.

 For your academic duties you will be based in the Department of Medicine, Dunedin School of Medicine, and will be appointed to the position of Lecturer or Senior Lecturer.
 You would be responsible for teaching at both the undergraduate and postgraduate levels, and would have unlimited possibilities for laboratory and clinical based research.
-Joining a team of well-established researchers, you will receive plenty of support for your research and have ample opportunity for meaningful collaborations.
+Joining a team of well-established researchers, you will receive plenty of support for your research and have many opportunities for meaningful collaborations.

 The Rheumatology Research Unit is located within the Department of Medicine and has a long history of high quality research.
 You would be part of a team including a research nurse, doctoral and postdoctoral research students and Rheumatologist academic colleagues.
-You would be encouraged to develop your own area of research expertise which would be supported by the University’s ‘Arthritis Research Theme’.
+You would be encouraged to develop your own area of research expertise, which would be supported by the University’s ‘Arthritis Research Theme’.

-Clinical responsibilities are based at Dunedin Hospital a 350 bed university Hospitalproviding care for a population of approximately 300,000 spread over a large area of the lower South Island of New Zealand.
+Clinical responsibilities are based at Dunedin Hospital, a 400 bed university Hospital providing care for a population of approximately 300,000 spread over a large area of the lower South Island of New Zealand.
 You will participate in a 1:4 on-call roster and provide a full range of Rheumatology services alongside enthusiastic colleagues.

 Please note that there is no formal closing date and applications will be considered individually on receipt.
 The University reserves the right to close this vacancy at any time.

-Further Information Department Website
+Further Information: Department Website

-Location About Dunedin
+Location: About Dunedin

-Immigration Immigration and Visas
+Immigration: Immigration and Visas